 ‘Star Wars: Kenobi’ may reveal why the Jedi master hates flying

-According to CBR, a potential plotline for the upcoming Star Wars: Kenobi series will focus on why the Jedi master hates flying.
-The outlet confirms that it has to do with an extended universe (EU) story that happened off-screen.
+According to CBR, a potential plotline for the upcoming Star Wars: Kenobi series might focus on why the Jedi master hates flying.
+According to the outlet, it has to do with an expanded universe (EU) story that happened off-screen.

 “Obi-Wan found himself sitting in a starfighter in the hangar bay of a large Czerka Branch-class cruiser.
 As he tried to shoot down droids and other weapons systems in the hangar, he inadvertently switched on the fighter’s auto pursuit system, and he couldn’t switch it off,” they wrote.
 “As the ship accelerated, Obi-Wan could steer, but he could not stop.
 So, he was forced to fly the starfighter through the cruiser’s insides at top speed.
 When he finally landed, he was convinced that he hated flying and never wanted to do it again.”